itchyny/ChromePlayer/README.md

 ## Usage
-- A music player on your browser for LOCAL FILES.
+- A media player on your browser for LOCAL FILES.
 - Drag mp3/ogg files from file browser into the window.
 - Or, you can also add music files from a file dialog, which appears when you click the '+' button.
 - You'll find the file name show up.